 The reason for these rules is that an energy inefficient property is considered ‘substandard’ accommodation, as it places higher heating costs on the tenant.
 It is the landlord’s responsibility to ensure their tenants are comfortable and are not paying over the odds on their energy bills.
 The stepped nature of these changes means that if you are a standing tenant or don’t require a renewal of the contract – then there will be no obligation to improve the energy efficiency before 2020.
 Existing tenancies will be part of the legislation from April 2020, so at this point every rented property in the UK will need to be brought up to an E rating or higher.

-So although these changes are a year away from being implemented, there is no harm in getting ahead – why not book your property in for an EPC now?
 It is well worth spending the minimal amount an EPC costs and avoiding a potentially hefty fine further down the line.
 Prices start at around £35, although it varies greatly depending on where you are, as well as the size and complexity of the building.

 Plus, if you find that your property is not up to standard, then it gives you enough time to take remedial action.
 If you leave it until the last minute, then it could be a mad rush to get the property up to scratch, or risk losing out on valuable rental income whilst works are carried out.